Skip to content

 • Data format, for example "ascii" if ascii chars are intended (boot sequence, stacktrace, etc.)

-Once you get an interesting capture, it is possible to save it decode it using sigrok-cli, instead of PulseView GUI :
+Once you get an interesting capture, it is possible to save it and decode it using sigrok-cli, instead of PulseView GUI :

 sigrok-cli -O ascii -i ./uart.sr -P uart:baudrate=115200:rx=D0 -B uart=rx